hburden/DAT255/README.md

 # Course PM for Software Engineering Project (DAT255/DIT543) 7.5 HEC, Autumn 2016

 ## News
+- Sep 29: Thanks for a great day yesterday!
+And for all the backlog screenshots, there has been quite an improvement.
+Well done!
 - Sep 22: The course representatives have been elected and the information is subsequently added
 - Sep 20: Added slides for lecture 5, project introduction
 - Sep 20: Thanks to the teams that have sent a screenshot of their backlogs to Håkan